b-lukaszuk/BS_wJ_eng/contents/compound_interest.md

 sc(s)
 ```

-Now we can use it to write our final, third method, of `getValue`.
+Now we can use it to write our final, third method, for `getValue`.

 ```jl
 s = """